TheGoodNEvil/LikeGravityPHP/README.md

 # LikeGravityPHP
-This is a PHP repository where I display information of my current job.
+This is a Python repository wehere I inform you of my current job function.